The typical in home caregiver is a middle-aged woman, which means that the typical in home caregiver is likely experiencing some aspect of menopause.

 Menopause is the time of a woman’s life when her menstrual cycle stops as the ovaries’ function is reduced and estrogen and other hormones are reduced.
 The average age for menopause is 51, but the symptoms can be felt for years prior to and during this change.

-“With the added burden and stress that result from care giving, there is certainly the potential that women experiencing menopausal symptoms of mood changes, anxiety, irritability, sadness, and insomnia could be at increased risk of developing clinical depression or have exacerbation of current psychological symptoms,” said Dr. Diane Pace, PhD, a family nurse practitioner and President-elect of the North American Menopause Society.
+“With the added burden and stress that result from care giving, there is certainly the potential that women experiencing menopausal symptoms of mood changes, anxiety, irritability, sadness, and insomnia could be at increased risk of developing clinical depression or have exacerbation of current psychological symptoms,” said Dr. Diane Pace, PhD, a family nurse practitioner and past president of the North American Menopause Society.

 In a July 2011 article titled “The Stress of Care Giving in Midlife Women,” by Dr. Judith A. Berg, PhD, the author points out both the positive and negative aspects of care giving for this population.
 Noting that some in-home senior caregivers “experience an improved sense of well-being linked to personal growth and fulfillment,” Berg states that the majority of these caregivers experience “negative consequences.”
 These negative consequences include “lowered life satisfaction, interpersonal conflict, psychological distress, social isolation, sleep disturbances, disturbed eating patterns” and more.
 Part of the dynamic includes working at least part-time, raising children, maintaining relationships, all while caring for a sick and/or elderly loved one and providing home care assistance.

 “Although most women make the transition into menopause without experiencing depression, many women report symptoms of depressed mood, anxiety, stress and a decreased sense of well being,” said Pace.
 “Women with a history of clinical depression may be more vulnerable to recurring depression during midlife change.”